Guardian-Development/FraudDetectionAnalysis/README.md

 [[112392   1337]
 [     9    185]]

+# How I got to this code base

 ### Step 1
 My first look into using basic Logistic Regression to predict the fraudulent transactions.